progress/progress.github.io/yhack/index.md

 layout: default
 ---

-Progress is a proud sponsor of [YHack 2014](http://yhack.org).
+# Sponsoring YHack

+This is the first year we are sponsoring [YHack 2014](http://yhack.org); we are looking forward to a great event.
-Two of our core team engineers will attend the event:
+Two of our engineers will attend the event:
 Shelley Chase from our Rollbase and Rollbase Mobile team and Jeremiah Harlan from our Modulus team.

+Below is some additional information about Progress and our participation.

 # Sponsor Links